Multilinear polynomials and multilinear extensions (MLEs)

 Computing all Lagrange evaluations fast

-In many MLE-based protocols (e.g., sumchecks or PCSs like Hyrax or KZH), it is often necessary to efficiently compute all $n=2^\ell$ evaluations $(\eq(\x, \i))_{\i\in\{0,1\}^\ell}$ of the Lagrange polynomials for a random point $\x\in\F^\ell$!
+In many MLE-based protocols (e.g., sumchecks or PCSs like Hyrax or KZH), it is often necessary to efficiently compute all $n=2^\ell$ evaluations $(\eq(\x, \i))_{\i\in\{0,1\}^\ell}$ of the Lagrange polynomials for an arbitrary point $\x\in\F^\ell$!

 This can be done in $2n$ $\F$ multiplications using a tree-based algorithm, best illustrated with an example (for $\ell = 3$):